-I didn’t plan to go to Yamashita Park, I ended up being here because I couldn’t find the Yamate Western House on my itinerary.
+I didn’t plan to go to Yamashita Park, I ended up being here because I couldn’t find the Yamate Western Houses on my itinerary.
 I’m a sucker for finding places on map and meant to be lost.
-After walking in circles around the Motomachi-Chukagai Station, I decided to rely on street directions and there really wasn’t any direction towards the Yamate Western Houses.
+After walking in circles around the Motomachi-Chukagai Station, I decided to rely on street directions.
+There really wasn’t any direction towards the Yamate Western Houses!
 I gave up.
-Instead, went somewhere else and followed the direction to Yamashita Park.
+So I went somewhere else and followed the directions to Yamashita Park.

 Click the photos for Larger size.

 This ship is actually The Hikawa Maru Museum.
 It was a Wartime Hospital Ship during 1941 to 1945.
-Hikawa Maru was damaged several times by mines and even stopped by Davao, Philippines on July 19-26, 1944 to inspect the damage.
+Mines damaged the ship several times and it even stopped by in Davao, Philippines on July 19-26, 1944 to inspect the damage.

 The Yamashita Park in Yokohama is lovely park that’s great for relaxing and strolling with great views of harbor and a glimpse of the spectacular Minato Mirai (Ferris wheel).
 Yamashita Park somehow reminded of Avenue of Stars in Hong Kong, only it was better and cleaner.
 I was getting hungry and I had to leave this lovely place.
 I followed the path towards Minato Mirai and got even more surprised of the surroundings.